deftio/motion-sense/README.md

+# Motion Signals

+This Repo provides some tools for looking at IMU (Intertial Measurement Unit Data) consisting of accelerometer / gyro / and magnetometer readings to assess motion.
+Also included are some utlities for examining AHRS (Attitude Heading Referance Systems) code.

+The repo contains utilties for using smartphone only data or connecting an embedded board which has IMU sensors onboard.

-# Xiao Sense BT
+## Using With the Seeed Studio Xiao BLE Sense

-  This repo connects uses a seeed studio sense to provide streaming measurements of accelerometer and gyro data from the on board IMU.
+  Firmware in this repo connects uses a seeed studio sense to provide streaming measurements of accelerometer and gyro data from the on board IMU.
 The data can be received by any BLE compatible host.

 To make this repo work you must build and flash the firmware and then capture the data over BLE.